Cardinals vs. Athletics Player Props Betting Odds

-Nolan Arenado is one of the players with prop bets available when the St. Louis Cardinals and the Oakland Athletics square off at Busch Stadium on Tuesday (starting at 7:45 PM ET).
+Esteury Ruiz and Nolan Arenado are among the players with prop bets available when the Oakland Athletics and the St. Louis Cardinals meet at Busch Stadium on Wednesday (beginning at 6:45 PM ET).

 Bet on this matchup or its props with BetMGM!